Louis Meyer: Driving career

-He had a successful 1936 season, winning at Altoona, placing second at the difficult Ascot track, and winning his third Indianapolis 500 (in the Ring Free Special Miller, at an average speed of 109.1 mph.
+Meyer had a successful 1936 season, winning at Altoona, placing second at the difficult Ascot track, and winning his third Indianapolis 500 (in the Ring Free Special Miller, at an average speed of 109.1 mph.

-Following the suggestion of former race winner, Tommy Milton, that year he became the first driver to receive the Pace Car as part of the race winnings.
+Following the suggestion of former race winner, Tommy Milton, that year, Meyer became the first driver to receive the Pace Car as part of the race winnings.

 Meyer came close to winning a (then-record) fourth 500 in 1939, in the Bowes Seal Fast Special Miller.
 Battling Shaw with just four laps to go, Meyer lost control and spun; while unhurt, Meyer's race was lost.
 He sold the Miller to Rex Mays the next year, going back to becoming a mechanic—or, rather an engine builder: he went into partnership with Dale Drake, taking over Offenhauser's engine plant.
 Meyer-Drake Offys would dominate Indianapolis for most of the next two decades, powering every winner until 1968.